 PRP and PRF use your body’s own healing factors to stimulate regrowth and rejuvenation.

-Platelet-rich plasma and platelet-rich fibrin are growth factors found naturally in the human body.
+Platelet-rich plasma and platelet-rich fibrin are made from our own blood cells.
 They work by triggering your body’s own healing response to restore collagen, elastin, and even new skin cells.

 PRP and PRF Cosmetic Procedures

 PRP and PRF are derived from your own blood cells.
 During each procedure, you’ll have your blood drawn and processed.
 Once your blood has been spun and PRP has been extracted we then convert to PRF through the Juventix® bio incubation system creating a gel like substance.
 The bio incubator converts the PRP to an injectable PRF that contains growth factors which are critical for the regenerative process.

 What happens next depends upon the process you choose.